Sarah Hanson-Young

 Sarah Coral Hanson-Young (née Hanson; born 23 December 1981) is an Australian politician who has been a Senator for South Australia since July 2008, representing the Australian Greens.

-She is a graduate of the WEF young global leaders program.
-She is the youngest woman to be elected to federal parliament, winning election at the age of 25 and taking office at the age of 26.
-She was the youngest person ever elected to the Senate (although several others have been appointed at younger ages), until Jordon Steele-John was elected in 2017.
+Upon her election, Hanson-Young was the youngest woman to be elected to federal parliament, winning election at the age of 25 and taking office at the age of 26.
+Charlotte Walker broke this record when she was elected in 2025, aged 21.
+Hanson-Young was also the youngest person ever elected to the Senate (several others had been appointed at younger ages), although Walker and Jordon Steele-John have since been elected at younger ages.

 Early life and education

 Hanson-Young was born in Melbourne, and grew up near Orbost in East Gippsland.
 In 1999 she was awarded the Australia Day Young Citizen of the Year award for Gippsland, Victoria.

 She graduated from the University of Adelaide with a Bachelor of Social Sciences in 2002.
 While studying, she was Environment Officer from 2001 to 2002, and then President from 2002 to 2003, of the Students' Association of the University of Adelaide.